 We currently live and work in Fort Myers, an area greatly impacted by Hurricane Ian.
-Most restaurants, shops, gyms, marinas, parks, camping sites and beaches are back open, which provide ample opportunity for staff and volunteers to enjoy being off-base and to get to know the local community.
+Most restaurants, shops, gyms, marinas, parks, camping sites, and beaches are back open, which provides ample opportunity for staff and volunteers to enjoy being off-base and to get to know the local community.

-On the weekends, volunteers and staff can branch off to various beaches, nature walks and downtown events like food truck tastings.
-Manatee Park is just a short drive away.
-In the winter months, Manatee Park is a popular spot to see manatees wallowing in warm water.
-There are also many businesses that offer kayak rentals, boat tours, and private charters in the area.
+On the weekends, volunteers and staff can branch off to various beaches, nature walks, and downtown events like food truck tastings.
+Manatee Park is just a short drive away, but the manatees are only visible during the winter months.
+Many businesses offer kayak rentals, boat tours, and private charters in the area.

 The Fort Myers River District/Historic Downtown area has various shops and restaurants as well as a vibrant nightlife.
 Fleamasters Fleamarket, a festive atmosphere filled with bargain booths and small owner-operated shops is also a short drive away.

-If you don't mind a bit of traveling, downtown Miami or Tampa can be reached in just a couple of hours via the Flix Bus system.
+If you don't mind a bit of traveling, downtown Miami or Tampa can be reached in about 3 hours via the Flix Bus system.

 *Volunteers are not permitted to go more than a one (1) hour drive away from base with All Hands Vehicle.*